pvblicltd/AKQA/README.md

 5. Ran npm install and pushed the node modules to git (I normally would not push the node modules to git however for the sake of transparency I have done).

+6. Created the Gruntfile and set up the build and watch processes.
+This includes image compression, js uglify and SCSS compression as well as building the final HTMl dist file.
+Will add the tests later.